On model selection consistency of regularized M-estimators: Main results

-Although the irrepresentable condition \eqref{eq:irrepresentable} seems cryptic and hard to verify, Zhao and Yu \cite{zhao2006model} and Wainwright \cite{wainwright2009sharp} showed a slightly weaker condition is necessary for sign consistency of the lasso .
-In this section, we give necessary conditions for an M-estimator with a geometrically decomposable penalty to be both consistent and model selection consistent.
+Although the irrepresentable condition \eqref{eq:irrepresentable} seems cryptic and hard to verify, \cite{zhao2006model} and \cite{wainwright2009sharp} showed it is necessary for sign consistency of the lasso.\footnote{\cite{zhao2006model} and \cite{wainwright2009sharp} refer to the (slightly) stronger condition \eqref{eq:sparse-regression-irrepresentability} as irrepresentability.
+Thus their converse results are often summarized as irrepresen\-tability is ``almost'' necessary for model selection consistency of the lasso.} In this section, we give necessary conditions for an M-estimator with a geometrically decomposable penalty to be both consistent and model selection consistent.

-Before we state the result, we describe some notation that appear in the result.
-We use $B_r(x)$ to denote a ball of radius $r$ (in the $\ell_2$ norm) centered at $x$ and $N_C(x)$ to denote the \emph{normal cone} of a convex set $C$ at $x$: